 - Jordan, Katie, Oskar, Charlotte, Nora and Margot Pittz

-- Collin, Jacci, Cameron and Carter Pittz
+- Collin, Jacci, Cameron, Carter and Claire Pittz

 We would also like to acknowledge the following companies and individuals for their hard work in the completion of our project: